tipoqueno/UI-Design/README.md

 <sup>[back to table of contents](#table-of-contents)</sup>

+### Disciplines

+#### Information Architecture

+- [What is Information Architecture?](https://www.iainstitute.org/what-is-ia) - Information architecture is the practice of deciding how to arrange the parts of something to be understandable.
+By the IAInstitute.

 ### Courses

 - [User Interface Design Specialization / COURSERA](https://coursera.org/specializations/user-interface-design) - Design Better User Interfaces.
 Learn to create effective and usable interfaces for a range of products and devices. **FREE**